IBPA/MutationDB/3_ML/README.md

 The code in each folder does one step of hyper-parameter optimization and cross-valiation.
 The code for Artificial Neural Network is in Python and the code for SVM and Naive Bayes is in R.

 ### Run prediction
-1. Define a culture condition by fill in the ./out_data/CultureCondition.csv file.
-Available values for each attribute defining a culture condition can be found in this <a href=http://mutationdb.com/CultureCondition> website</a>
+1. Define a culture condition by filling in the ./out_data/CultureCondition.csv file.
+Available values for each attribute defining a culture condition can be found in this <a href=http://mutationdb.com/CultureCondition> website.</a>

-2. run the script ./run_prediction.sh.
-The prediction result is stored in /out_pred/pred_average.csv.
+2. Run the script ./run_prediction.sh.
+The prediction result is stored in the file, /out_pred/pred_average.csv.
 (The code can not be run on windows)

 ### Folder structure
 1. Folders related to ANN: